Eldfin/SLIFOX/README.md

 ##### Returns
 - `best_parameters`: np.ndarray (m, )
     Array which stores the best found parameters.
-- `best_redchi`: float
-    Calculated Chi2 of the model with the found parameters and given data.
 - `peaks_mask`: np.ndarray (n_peaks, n)
     Array that stores the indices of the measurements that corresponds (mainly) to a peak.